 See?
 When you're a whole foody, you can have festive treats with added nutritional punch.

-Oh, and for more Healthy & Delicious Fudge Recipes, check out:
+For more Healthy & Delicious Fudge Recipes, check out:

 - Coconut Oil Notes: Use organic expeller-pressed coconut oil if you wish to avoid the coconutty flavor